msberends/AMR/index.md

 ----

-`AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of **Antimicrobial Resistance (AMR)** and to work with antibiotic properties by using evidence-based methods.
+`AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial properties by using evidence-based methods.

 We created this package for academic research at the Faculty of Medical Sciences of the University of Groningen and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
-We released this under the GNU General Public Licence v2.0 (GPL-2) which makes it free for everybody to use and distribute, for personal and commercial use, but it may **not** be used for patent purposes.
+This R package is free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public License version 2.0 (GPL-2), as published by the Free Software Foundation.
 Read further about our GPL-2 licence [here](./LICENSE-text.html).

 This package is ready-to-use for a professional environment by specialists in the following fields: